Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Experiments

 \subsection{Ablation on Model Size (RQ3)}

 In this section, we will discuss the influence of model size on the performance of P5 on different recommendation tasks.
 Here, we train two size variants of P5, namely P5-small and P5-base.
 The parameter numbers of these two P5 models are 60.75M and 223.28M, respectively.
 From Table~\ref{tab:rating} to Table~\ref{tab:direct}, we can see that although P5-S is only 1/4 of the size of P5-B, P5-S can beats P5-B on a series of tasks and datasets.
-For example, P5-S achieves better sequential recommendation, review preference prediction, and direct recommendation performances than P5-B on \emph{Beauty} and \emph{Toys}.
-In contrast, P5-B shows advantages on these tasks for \emph{Sports}, as well as on most generation tasks.
-Since \emph{Sports} contains more users and items but has a lower sparsity, it requires a model with higher capacity to discover latent correlation among different personalized factors.
-All these findings indicate that larger P5 models may not bring better performances, and we should decide an appropriate model size that matches the scale of the training data.
+For example, P5-S achieves better sequential recommendation, review preference prediction, and direct recommendation (Prompts 5-5 \& 5-8) performances than P5-B on \emph{Toys}.
+In contrast, P5-B shows advantages on sequential recommendation and review preference prediction tasks for \emph{Sports}.
+Since \emph{Sports} contains more users, items and reviews and has a lower sparsity, it requires a model with higher capacity to discover latent correlation among different personalized factors.
+The findings indicate that larger P5 models may be needed when the dataset is large, while for smaller datasets, smaller P5 models could be enough.
+As a result, we should decide an appropriate model size that matches the scale of the training data.